barelyhuman/froutes/README.md

 npm i barelyhuman/routex --only=prod
 ```

-Then go ahead and create directories and files under the `api` folder as mentioned or check the `examples` folder for reference.
+Then go ahead and create directories and files under any folder as mentioned or check the `examples` folder for reference.

 Example file tree: